Rancho Bernardo High School: Underwear incident

 In April 2002, one of the school's assistant principals forced female students at a school dance to lift their clothing and expose their underwear, in search of G-strings and thongs.
 The district said the reason for the check was to "ensure appropriate school dress."
 Rita Wilson, the assistant principal involved in this incident, was later demoted to a teaching position.

+Shooting threat

+On January 30, 2024, a student of the school was arrested after "showing concerning videos and making threatening statements against the school".
+The student's father was arrested after unregistered destructive devices, and supplies for manufacturing privately made firearms were found at the family's home.